 Genus name probably comes from Greek word Oros meaning mountain and gamos meaning beauty in reference to the physical appearance of this plant, which is sometimes native of mountain areas where it is appropriately referred to as “beauty of the mountain”.

-Tiny purplish-pink, two lipped flowers (typically mint family) rise above the foliage in summer in terminal or axillary spikes.
+Tiny purplish-pink, flowers (typically mint family) rise above the foliage in summer in terminal or axillary spikes.
 Flowers bloom from June to September.
-The leaves are aromatic.
+The leaves turn red in the fall and are aromatic.